Your search

 -

 There is abundant evidence that when workers can provide input, express opinions, and influence change in their work places.
 Providing workers with regular, safe channels of “voice” at work increases their personal motivation and job satisfaction.
 It benefits their employer, too, through reduced turnover, enhanced productivity, and better information flows.
 And it contributes to improved economic and social outcomes—everything from stronger productivity growth, to less inequality, to improved health....
-Summary and main findings
+From summary and main findings

 -